 The SEC requires that all publicly-traded companies file audited financial statements.
 This includes their recorded “net income,” a term that is clearly defined under generally accepted accounting principles (GAAP).

 Since REITs are publicly traded companies, net income and net income per share can always be found on a REIT’s annual audited financial statements.
-Unaudited net income is reported quarterly as well.
+Unaudited net income is reported quarterly, as well.

 Keep in mind that REITs consider earnings per share (EPS) to be of little value to investors.
 Real estate company earnings are generally weighed down by depreciation costs that are non-cash in nature and don’t reflect asset value changes.

 For a REIT, net income is simply less meaningful as a measure of profitability.
-In accounting, you see, real estate depreciation is always treated as an expense.
+In accounting, real estate depreciation is always treated as an expense.
 Yet, in the real world, real estate appreciates in value as long as it’s in a good location and well-managed.